Infraction71/berry-published-site/README.md

 ## Recommended Tools

 - Basic knowledge of [git](https://github.com/).
 - Some text way to edit text.
-(Github can work for now)
+(I used VSC)
-- Knowledge of Either HTML and CSS, or Markdown
+- Knowledge of HTML, CSS, and Markdown

 ## Useful Resources